 - you hold a certificate of exemption from the provisions of the Act.

 Separate registration through your local council of your premises may also be required.
-Please consult directly with the Contact Officer for further information on any eligibility requirements specific to your approval.
+Please consult the Contact Officer for more information regarding eligibility requirements.

 As specified on the licence.